imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## No Semicolons

-As you can see in our programme, there are no semicolons to separate statements in Go; we can use semicolons, but it’s not required (in fact, it’s generally frowned upon).
+As you can see in our program, there are no semicolons to separate statements in Go; we can use semicolons, but it’s not required (in fact, it’s generally frowned upon).
 This design choice was made to enhance code readability and reduce the potential for common programming errors.

 Like [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), Go's formal grammar uses semicolons to terminate statements, but unlike in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>), those semicolons do not appear in the source.
 Instead, the [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) uses a simple rule to insert semicolons automatically as it scans, so the input text is mostly free of them.